vold-la/EatHub-Web/README.md

 ### `Installation and Setup Instructions`

--Clone down this repository.
+- Clone down this repository.
 You will need `node` and `npm` installed globally on your machine.
--Installation:`npm install`
+- Installation:`npm install`
--To Run Test Suite:`npm test`
+- To Run Test Suite:`npm test`
--To Start Server: `npm start`
+- To Start Server: `npm start`
--To Visit app locally: `localhost:3000/`
+- To Visit app locally: `localhost:3000/`

 ### `Deployement`

 deployement tool used: Heroku

 ### `Ongoing development`
 Dashboard for restaurant owner & onboard new restaurants.

-## ðŸ¤ Contributing
+##  Contributing

 Contributions & feedbacks are welcome!

 ## Show your support

-Give a â­ï¸ if you like this project!
+Give a star if you like this project!